-The Academy Trust is a company limited by guarantee and an exempt charity.
+SMART (South East Cornwall Multi Academy Regional Trust) is a company limited by guarantee and an exempt charity.
 The charitable company's Memorandum and Articles of Association are the primary governing documents of the Academy Trust.

-The Trustees of South East Cornwall Multi Academy Regional Trust are also the directors of the charitable company for the purposes of company law.
+The Trustees of South East Cornwall Multi Academy Regional Trust are also the Directors of the charitable company for the purposes of company law.
+The Academies are known as Dobwalls Community Primary, Landulph School, Liskeard School and Community College, Looe Community Academy, Saltash Community School and Trewidland Community Primary School.

-Details of the Trustees who served throughout the year, except as noted, are included in the Reference and Administrative Details on pages 1 to 2.
+Details of the Trustees who served throughout the year, are included in the Reference and Administration Details on page 1 and 2.

-Members' liability
+Members' Liability

-Each member of the charitable company undertakes to contribute to the assets of the Company in the event of it being wound up while he/she is a member, or within one year after he/she ceases to be a member, such amount as may be required, not exceeding £10, for the debts and liabilities contracted before they ceased to be a member.
+Each Member of the charitable company undertakes to contribute to the assets of the Company in the event of it being wound up while he/she is a Member, or within one year after he/she ceases to be a Member, such amount as may be required, not exceeding £10, for the debts and liabilities contracted before they cease to be a Member.